A few things to consider when setting your rates.

 Clients hire you because you can do what they can’t, and they expect to pay good money for your help.
 You’re not in competition with their neighbour’s son with the copy of Photoshop.
 Too many designers undervalue their knowledge and experience because they feel compelled to compete with amateurs.
 Don’t.
 Clients expect to pay well for a quality service.
 They know that more often than not, you get what you pay for.

 Marly Gommans‘ staircase

-A potential client will sometimes expect just one graphic designer to handle everything from ecommerce websites and communication strategies to book cover design, page layout, and vehicle wraps.
-That needs a lot of expertise, and you deserve to be well compensated for it.
-That doesn’t mean you need to take on jobs that don’t excite you.
-If you want to specialise, and if you think you can make a good living by focusing on particular areas of design, go for it.
-I’ve been specialising in brand identity design since 2005 and it’s that specialism that’s helped me attract the clients I’m looking for.
+It’s unrealistic for a client to expect one person to do everything from coding and motion design to brochure layouts and illustration.
+If you want to specialise, and if you think you can make a good living by focusing on a particular area of design, do it.
+I’ve specialised in identity design since 2005 and it’s helped me attract the clients I’m happiest working with.

 Streamline your initial discussions

 I’ll often receive a request for a quote that’s similar to this:

 Thing is, it’s impossible to give a quote without knowing more.
-By having some standardised questions prepared in advance you can speed up your client acquisition as well as weed out those people who want it all for a couple hundred quid.
-I’ve compiled a some advice in this followup post: Handling the client approach.
+By having some questions prepared in advance you can speed up your client acquisition as well as weed out those people who want it all for a couple of hundred quid.
+Here’s some advice on handling the client approach.